 This semester, in the Plemmons Student Union, the Center for Judaic, Holocaust, and Peace Studies will present a series of feature films and documentaries on the Nazi Holocaust.
-These films will be shown Sunday afternoons at 2:00 in the Greenbriar Movie Theater of the Student Union on the date indicated below.
+These films will be shown Sunday afternoons at 2:00 pm (except for April 27 - 1:00 pm) in the Greenbriar Movie Theater of the Student Union on the date indicated below.
 Each film will be introduced briefly by one of the Center’s leaders, who will be available afterwards to answer questions.
 All films are free and open to the public

 FOR A COPY OF THE FILM SERIES POSTER, CLICK THE LINK BELOW